Home » Flag Guidelines » Aromantic Flag Meaning Explained by its Colors

 First aromantic flag version by Cameron

-This version was created by Cameron Whimsy, retaining the colors green and yellow.
+This version was created by Cameron Whimsy, retaining the aromantic flag colors like green and yellow.
 However, another stripe of lighter green below the top green, making it a five-striped flag.
 The two bottom stripes indicate the colors gray and black.

 • Green for the aromantic spectrum